mvolkmann/blog/src/deno.md

 ## Debugging

-Deno programs can be debugged using the Chrome DevTools Debugger.
+Deno programs can be debugged using the Chrome DevTools Debugger with the following steps:
-To do this ...

 1. Start the script by entering
    `deno run --inspect-brk --inspect-brk --allow-read --allow-net some_name.ts`